mikeknep/dotfiles/README.md

 ### Setup scripts

-1. `bin/symlink-all.sh` sets up all necessary symlinks
+`bin/symlink-all.sh` sets up all necessary symlinks
-2. `bin/osx.sh` is a nearly-fully-automated script for setting up a new machine running OSX.

 ### Notes for anyone cloning these dotfiles

-- OSX script is WIP and has not been fully tested
+- MacOS script is more a walkthrough than an automatable setup script
 - Remember to change your git user credentials in `.gitconfig`